 Horse trailers are expensive.
-Renting one will set you back $60-$100 a day for a two-horse trailer and $150-$180 for a 3-horse trailer with living quarters.
+Renting one will set you back $60-$100 a day for a 2-horse trailer and $150-$180 for a 3-horse trailer with living quarters.

 Rental price is usually influenced by the size of the trailer, the number of compartments on board, and the brand of the trailer.
 Of course, the price will rise for weekly or monthly rentals.
 But the price is not the only factor you need to consider when deciding to rent or buy.